 Benefits and Perks

-One in three employees have paid vacation, and only about 18 percent can take paid time off for illness.
-A majority of respondents set aside retirement funds in an employer-sponsored 401(k).
-Health insurance is part of the package for a majority of employees, and for a majority of survey participants, dental coverage is too.
+31 percent have paid vacation, and only about 19 percent can take paid time off for illness.
+To plan for old age, a little more than half of workers maintain savings accounts through the company's 401(k) plan.
+Perks cover health insurance for the larger part of workers and dental coverage for a majority of survey participants.
 A few more workplace perks are tuition reimbursement, day care, life insurance, and a casual working environment.